This hot-button topic fuels debate between band-owners, dietitians and surgeons.

 Eating with your cuppa is one bad habit that will really stall your success and results.

 Why?
 Eat a couple of plain milk arrowroot biscuits twice a day, five days a week for 50 weeks, and your rate of weight loss will slow down by about 5 kg (11 lb) each year.
-If they were small cream biscuits, then that would be an extra 10 kg you will not lose!
+Make them small cream biscuits and the weight not lost jumps to close to 10 kg (22 lb)!

 What's my challenge to you?